drunkard/ceph-readable-doc/html/_sources/cephadm/services/osd.rst.txt

   ceph orch daemon add osd *<host>*:*<path-to-device>*

-for each device and each host, we can define a yaml or json file that allows us to describe the layout.
-Here's the most basic example.
+for each device and each host, we can define a ``.yaml`` or ``.json`` file that allows us to describe the layout.
+Here is the most basic example:

 Create a file called (for example) ``osd_spec.yml``: